Dawson Armstrong - Lipscomb University

 Best GJT finish: 1st at Bowling Green Country Club, 2013

 After his freshman year of high school, John advanced all the way to the semifinals of the US Junior Amateur Championship.
 He was ranked in the top 20 juniors in the country at various points during his high school career.
-He was a Rolex Honorable Mention All-American to the AJGA in 2013.
-He immediately impacted the Commodores in a big way once he got to campus.
 He was named the SEC Freshman of the Year and won the clinching points in both the semifinals and finals matches of the SEC Championship.
 At the NCAA Finals, John finished 8th individually and helped Vanderbilt advance to match play.
 He was named a First Team Freshman All-American by the GCAA.
 John won his first college tournament in 2017-2018 and tied the Vanderbilt record with a 63.
 He finished 9th at the NCAA Championship en route to being named 2nd team All-SEC.
 In the summer of 2018, he advanced to the round of 32 at the US Amateur and won the The Players Amateur.
 Augenstein was again named 1st Team All-SEC as a junior in 2018-2019, 3rd Team All-American, and made the 2019 Palmer Cup team.
 Augenstein made it all the way to the finals of the 2019 US Amateur before losing on the 35th hole.
 He then led a comeback andclinched the winning point in the Walker Cup for the United States.
 He returned to Vanderbilt and became a first team All-American and the SEC Player of the Year as a senior before turning pro late in 2020.

 Ally Geer - Michigan State University